osrf/gazebo_tutorials/torsional_friction/tutorial.md

 find `Surface -> Friction`.
 There are a few parameters there which are important for torsional friction, they will be explained below.
-For now, we want to set `Use patch radius` to false and input the sphere's radius into ` Curvature radius`, which is 0.5 m.
+For now, we want to set `Use patch radius` to false and input the sphere's radius into ` Surface radius`, which is 0.5 m.
 Note that the torsional friction coefficient is 1.0 by default.

 1. Torsional friction is tipically very low because of the small contact area.